RCIC-UCI-Public/website-rcic/docs/source/hpc3/maintenance.rst

 :bluelight:`Before the maintenance`:
   * We send email notification to all users specifying the expected start/end time and other relevant information specific to the maintenance.
-  * .. attention:: If you are submitting jobs that are not guaranteed to finish before the maintenance start time, the jobs  will be held in the queue.

-    All queues have default time limit, see :ref:`available partitions`.
+  * All queues have default time limit, see :ref:`available partitions`.
     As the maintenance period approaches, submitting with the default time limit will affect more jobs.

+    .. attention:: If you are submitting jobs that are not guaranteed to finish before the maintenance start time, the jobs  will be held in the queue.

-    If you want to run something before the maintenance, resubmit your job with a shorter time limit, see :ref:`request time`.
+                   :red:`If you want to run something before the maintenance, resubmit your job with a shorter time limit`, see :ref:`request time`.

   * Check the status of your submitted jobs and remove all that are held due to the maintenance or are in :tt:`CG` state.